太陽工業コラム

 With what thoughts did those involved in the construction look up at the huge field?

-What report would you give to your family?
-The story is told with pride against natural disasters, which has been repeated since the Great East Japan Earthquake.
+How did they share these stories with their families?
+The story is told with pride to efforts against natural disasters, which has been repeated since the Great East Japan Earthquake.

 Since Taiyo Kogyo was originally a tent manufacturing company, I am engaged in sales activities with pride in the fact that we are a company that can be of help to those affected by earthquakes and other natural disasters.
 At the same time, I am also confident in the fact that we are a company that can make something unique and stand out in terms of design.
 Although we do not want natural disasters to happen, we hope to always be a company that can be useful in the event of an emergency.